 Jaquan Brisker Scouting Report

 Safety is a relatively thankless position.
-It’s not quite at the level of the offensive line, but there is an element of particular precariousness on the back end.
-It can be very easy to make a little mistake that ends up costing the defense 6 points.
-The fragile nature of the safety’s responsibility fazes out replacement-level players.
+There’s an element of particular precariousness on the back end.
+It can be very easy to make a little mistake that ends up costing the defense six points.
+The fragile nature of the safety’s responsibility forces out replacement-level players.
 But by the same virtue, it rewards those who are up to the challenge.

 In his short time at Penn State, Brisker has proven he’s up to the challenge.
-The Penn State S has developed into one of the top playmakers in the Big Ten this year, and he could leverage his performance into a selection on Day 2 of the 2022 NFL Draft — or maybe even Day 1.
-Here’s how Brisker wins and profiles at the next level.
+The Penn State S developed into one of the top playmakers in the Big Ten this past season.
+Now, he’s widely regarded as a potential early-round pick in the 2022 NFL Draft.
+In a strong safety class, what makes Brisker worth the hype and the consideration?
+Here’s a look at his profile, and what he has to offer.

 There’s no shortage of athletes in the 2022 NFL Draft’s safety group.
 However, Brisker might be one of the best of the bunch.
 He’s not quite at the level of a Kyle Hamilton or a Daxton Hill, but he still brings quite a bit to the table.

-At 6’1″, 204 pounds, Brisker has a long, compact frame.
+At 6’1″, 206 pounds, Brisker has a long, compact frame.
 And within that frame, he has many of the desired athletic traits.
 Brisker is a twitchy athlete who can change directions quickly.
 He’s an exceptionally smooth mover with loose hips and light feet.
 Additionally, he’s a great lateral athlete.
-The Penn State product can sink his hips into direction changes and divert course with little delay.
+The Penn State product sinks his hips into direction changes and diverts course with little delay.
 Brisker has shown he can flip his hips while backpedaling as well.

-If that’s not enough, Brisker has great long speed and full-field range for his size.
-He can cover ground quickly with energetic strides.
-He can chase down plays in pursuit, even from angles that aren’t ideal.
-It also helps that Brisker accelerates extremely quickly.
+If that’s not enough, Brisker has great long speed and range for his size.
+He covers ground quickly with energetic strides.
+He chases down plays in pursuit, even from angles that aren’t ideal.
+It also helps that Brisker accelerates very quickly.
 He possesses a torrid initial burst, and when he keys in on plays, he explodes toward the ball.

 Execution beyond the physical traits